cdrom94/fetchbook/README.md

 3. Select an image (.jpg, .png, .webp etc.) in the file browser pop-up
 4. Select 'Update Profile' to continue
-5. The profile will upload displaying the dog's potential breed and images of the dog's friends a.k.a images of dogs that match the predicted breed
+5. The profile will upload displaying the dog's potential breed and images of the dog's friends a.k.a dogs that also match the predicted breed
 6. Select 'Upload New Dog' to start over